rzarajczyk/rzarajczyk.github.io/docs/general-jvm-conferences.md

 !!! note

-    This lists is far from being complete :-)
+    This lists is far from being complete!

 ## 2023